balomus/adventofcode/README.md

 To run a particular day, you can run `node .\2024\day01\index.js` or `node .\2024\day02\index.js` depending on the day you want to run.

+For .ts files, you can first install tsx with `npm install -g tsx`, then run the file with `tsx .\2024\day02\index.ts`

 I try to comment part 1 and part 2 of each day.